 - Reinvent the core and degree plans into interdisciplinary bachelor’s-plus degrees that better integrate the liberal arts with career and technical education.
 We continually hear from industry that students need soft skills, and yet the students with technical skills are the most employable.
 We need to do both.

 And there are clearly bigger disruptions on the horizon.
 Contemporary institutions should not ignore key trends:

-- The finance model for higher education is undergoing shifts, with both government and individuals balking at the cost to support traditional models.
+- The finance model for higher education is undergoing shifts, with both government and individuals balking at the cost of supporting traditional models.
 NACUBO is doing research on what will be sustainable in the future.
-The authors have no preferred model, but like others, are sounding the warning so higher education leaders start thinking differently about who is willing to pay, and for what.
+The authors have no preferred model, but like others, they are sounding the warning so higher education leaders start thinking differently about who is willing to pay, and for what.

 - The role of faculty is shifting.
 While American research is among the best in the world, researchers are not always the best teachers.
 Nor is tenure a guarantee of classroom quality and student learning.
 In more and more cases, institutions will find themselves seeking faculty who have contemporary workplace skills that can be directly shared with students versus lifetime faculty members.

 - As virtual reality technology becomes more affordable, we will see science and technical labs using holograms, gaming systems and augmented reality, which could open the academy to a more diverse student body and provide richer learning experiences.
 This will ultimately save time and money for both the institution and the student.